The Foreign and Commonwealth Office (FCO) advise against all travel to:

 the region of Borkou except within 30km of the town of Faya Largeau

 The FCO advise against all but essential travel to all remaining parts of the country including the capital, N’Djamena and the towns of Faya Largeau in Borkou region and Abéché in Ouaddaï region.

 Before considering any travel, take professional security advice.
 You should follow your employer’s security advice and make sure the correct Chadian authorities are aware of your journey, you have in place the right permits if required, and you hold comprehensive travel insurance.

 There is a high threat from terrorism.
 Attacks could be indiscriminate, including in places frequented by foreigners.
 There is a threat of retaliatory attacks following the French intervention in Mali and due to Chad’s involvement in the regional fight to counter Boko Haram.
-The latest attack is the third in N’Djamena in under a month following incidents on 15 June and 29 June 2015.
+There were suicide attacks in N’Djamena on 15 June, 29 June and 11 July 2015.
 See Terrorism.

 There is no British Embassy in Chad.
 If you need consular assistance you should contact the British High Commission in Yaoundé, Cameroon.

 Take out comprehensive travel and medical insurance before you travel.